 The Why’s of Webinar Follow-Up Email

-Do not just shut down your computer and call it a day.
+At the end of a webinar, don’t just shut down your computer and call it a day.
 We understand that you may be tired, exhausted even.
-After weeks of preparation, it’s tempting to just curl up in your bed and forget about this whole webinar thing indefinitely.
+After weeks of preparation, it’s tempting to just curl up in your bed and indefinitely forget about this whole webinar thing.

 But this attitude is disastrous to your webinar success.

 Here is why you should care about following up with your participants after the event: